stlink-org/stlink/README.md

 ## HOWTO

-This StLink toolset supports several so called stlink programmer boards (and clones thereof) which use a microcontroller chip to translate commands from USB to JTAG.
+This stlink toolset supports several so called stlink programmer boards (and clones thereof) which use a microcontroller chip to translate commands from USB to JTAG.
 These programmer boards are available in four versions:

 * **STLINKv1:**
   - transport layer: SCSI passthru commands over USB